looooo/pastix/docs/doxygen/chapters/Pastix_Install.md

 BLAS (Basic Linear Algebra Subprograms) is a specification that prescribes a set of low-level routines for performing common linear algebra operations.
-These routines were originally wrote in Fortran, so we need the CBLAS interface to compile it in C.
+These routines were originally written in Fortran, so we need the CBLAS interface to compile it in C.

 On Linux :